Ethiopia's Gidey upstages Hassan to win women's world 10,000m title

 The women averaged 73-second laps as they went through the 5km mark in 15:19.
 The pack remained bunched, poised for someone to take the pacing by the scruff of the neck.

-McColgan found hersef back in front, but not forcing the cadence and soon fell back.
+McColgan found herself back in front, but not forcing the cadence and soon fell back.

 The Ethiopian pair of Gidey and Ejgayehu Taye made a move with eight laps to run, Hassan content to sit back in the pack far from the pacesetters.